 Supply of e-service.
 When you use your BankID in e-service your personal data is shared with the provider of the e-service you are using the Services with, ie the party you identify yourself to or sign a document with.
 Your data is shared because it is necessary for the Bank to carry out its agreement with you.

-The Bank and we can also share your personal data in any case where the Bank or we are obliged to do so according to the law
+The Bank and we can also share your personal data in any case where the Bank or we are obliged to do so according, for example, the law or other authority, court or government decision.

 How your data is protected